By Richard Groombridge, Product and Data Development Manager, GeoPlace and Iris Rodenbusch, Spatial Data Analyst at GeoPlace.

 - Use that database to provide cost estimates for improving unadopted roads

 - Manage and maintain that database with the ongoing support of local authorities.

-We were approached to help identify and quantity the extent of unadopted streets, with the intention of having our findings verified by local highway authorities in Wales and streets’ lengths used for a report back to Welsh Government.
+We were approached to help identify and quantify the extent of unadopted streets, with the intention of having our findings verified by local highway authorities in Wales and streets’ lengths used for a report back to Welsh Government.

 Using spatial data insights to identify the unadopted streets